 The following links to Internet search engines will help you find just the information you are seeking.
 Most contain tips on how to search, but if you have questions or want the latest news on searching, ask Elaine Wells, the Library Director.
-Additional help with searching and evaluating results can be found at the sites listed below.
+Additional help with searching and evaluating results can be found at.

 Medical, Science, and Health Search Engines